coreinfrastructure/best-practices-badge/criteria.md

 In a few cases rationale is also included.

-### OSS project basics:
+### OSS project basics

-*Project website*.&#8224;
+*Project website*&#8224;

 - The project MUST have a public website with a stable URL.
 - It is RECOMMENDED that project websites use HTTPS, not HTTP.
 Future versions of these criteria may make HTTPS a requirement.

-*Basic project website content*.
+*Basic project website content*

 - The project website MUST succinctly describe what the software does (what problem does it solve?), in language that potential users can understand (e.g., it uses a minimum of jargon).
 - The project website MUST provide information on how to:
   - obtain,